OmriGalShen/evokity/README.md

 ![Alt text](/analysis/results_images/selections.png?raw=true)

-Note: RandomSelection was not includes as it didn't coverage to a solution,
+Note that RandomSelection is not included in the plot, as it does not coverage to a solution.
-it's a interesting selection but not useful for practical uses.
+It is an interesting selection operator, but not the most useful one when it comes to practical uses.

 ## Crossovers